borisdj/EFCore.BulkExtensions/README.md

 ## Performances

-Following are performances (in seconds):
+Following are performances (in seconds for SQL Server):

 | Operations\Rows | 100,000 EF | 100,000 EFBulk | 1,000,000 EFBulk |
 | --------------- | ---------: | -------------: | ---------------: |